 In the April 2016 Budget, the NYS Legislature significantly changed the way the entire STAR program works.
-New exemptions on the school tax bill are prohibited, but are replaced by tax credits (in the form of checks mailed to you) from NYS Department of Taxation and Finance if the applicant registers with them.
+New exemptions on the school tax bill were prohibited, and replaced by tax credits (in the form of checks mailed to you) from NYS Department of Taxation and Finance if the applicant registers with them.
 Pre-existing exemptions are unaffected if they were rightfully approved on the 2015 assessment roll.
-Pre-existing Enhanced exemptions were to continue to renew in our office annually.
-That is now changing.
+Pre-existing Enhanced exemptions used to continue to renew in our office annually.
+That is now changed.

 To learn more, visit the STAR Quick Links below or call the NYS Department of Taxation and Finance Call Center at: (518) 457-2036.